strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Provide clear direction for players early on

+> Takeaway: "Always provide a clear direction for players to follow to prevent them from wandering around the dungeon aimlessly and getting bored."

 Without some sort of direction, exploring a megadungeon can feel a little aimless and, at worst, boring for the players.

 One way to solve this problem is to give the PCs an incomplete map of the dungeon early on in their journey, to provide an initial thrust toward something in the dungeon that interests them.

 No matter how interesting the encounters are, opening doors repeatedly becomes monotonous after a while unless the PCs have something they're trying to get to or a specific problem to solve.

-### Establish a goal and reason for the PCs to explore the dungeon
+### Establish a reason for PCs to continue exploring the dungeon

+> Takeaway: "Establish a reason, ideally something more interesting than a quest for loot, for PCs to continue exploring the dungeon instead of just wanting out the front door and never coming back."

 Whether it's rescuing an NPC, mapping out the dungeon, or finding a particular artifact, giving a clear goal for PCs to strive toward will get them moving in a direction instead of aimlessly wandering around hoping to stumble on treasure.